goldsmith323/rhino_gh_mcp/README.md

 ## 🔧 For Developers

-### Adding New Tools (Fully Dynamic System)
+### Adding New Tools
-**NEW**: Both MCP tools AND bridge endpoints are automatically discovered!
-Add two decorators and everything is handled automatically.
+Both MCP tools and bridge endpoints are automatically discovered using decorators.

 ```python
 # MCP tool (client-side)